MatheusCrispim/Touristando-API/README.md

 ```
 * **Get user data**

-To get the data of the logged in user, just send a GET request to the following endpoint:
+To get the data of the logged-in user, just send a GET request to the following endpoint:

 ```
 /api/user